spuuntries/uni-damin/youtube/README.md

 The dataset is comprised of two JSON-formatted sets, scraped off Youtube with undetected-chromedriver.
 No post-processing has been done to it.
 Used were personal accounts of Faiz and Addin to obtain the curated feed.

-`...3013ed129353.json` contains our initial attempt for a larger-scale scrape, although we didn't extract as much information there, it contains the description, hrefs, and titles of 1421 videos along with the likes on each of them.
+`...3013ed129353.json` contains our initial attempt for a larger-scale scrape.
+Although we didn't extract as much information there, it contains the description, hrefs, and titles of 1421 videos along with the likes on each of them.

 The `...8544a64d571d.json` set is our latest iteration with more selectors and a more comprehensive scrape.
 It contains the metadata of 1409 videos, described by the following fields: